camillehe1992/aws-terraform-examples/secret-manager/README.md

 ```

 ## Deploy via CICD Pipelines
 Before triggering the GitHub workflow from GitHub console, you should add secrets in GitHub console.
-In the demo, we add three secrets as below. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used for Terraform infrastructure deployment. `TF_VAR_DATABASE_PASSWORD` is the secure token we need to save in Secret Manager.
+In the demo, I created a `Environment` named `dev` add three secrets and two variables in it. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used for Terraform infrastructure deployment. `TF_VAR_DATABASE_PASSWORD` is the secure token we need to save in Secret Manager.

 > `DATABASE_PASSWORD` is prefixed with `TF_VAR_` to distinguish Terraform secure variables with workflow secrets